Reviews of School Visits

 Hannah Ross, Literacy Coordinator, Parkgate House School, London

 "This is a great collection of genuinely funny poems and they're refreshingly original for older primary kids, reflecting their lives and interests.
 Perfect for use by teachers in the primary classroom, to be read to children at home, or for independent reading."
+FIVE STARS

 Review of I Bet I Can Make You Laugh The Book Trust